Seniors Still Wary of Doctor’s Offices

 “In Rochester, we have a low prevalence, which means it is safer,” Holahan said.
 “We have to revisit this if those numbers change.”

 The protocols at doctor’s offices also matter.
-Holahan said that as long as proper medical office cleaning procedures and protective gear are used, it’s safe to continue doctor’s visits.
+Holahan said that as long as proper cleaning procedures and protective gear are used, it’s safe to continue doctor’s visits.

 He especially encourages older adults to seek their flu vaccination and other care “before flu season gets worse and it gets really cold out,” Holahan said.
 “It is clinically necessary.
 You can only put it off so long.”